jokroese/meet-me-halfway/README.md

 ## Meet Me Halfway

-**Meet Me Halfway** is a website to help you meet your friends, family and clandestine lovers more often and for less money.
+**Meet Me Halfway** is a website to help you meet your friends, family and clandestine lovers more easily, more often and for less money.
+It finds the places that you could both fly to cheaply and gives you the cost.

 ### Details